xoseperez/the-things-stack-docker/README.md

 * Lots of testing :)
 * Testing performance (# of devices) on different platforms
 * Option to use ACME / Let's Encrypt for valid certificates
-* Option to configure a connection to the Packet Broker

 ## Attribution